Ferret Care and Proper Grooming of Your Ferrets

 Ferret Ear Care

-Cleaning the ear is also important to prevent wax build up.
+is also important to prevent wax build up.
 Ferrets ears are naturally waxy.
 Normal ear wax is light brown in color.
 Dark brown or black wax indicates ear mites present.
 You can use ear cleaning solutions and a cotton swab in cleaning.

 Brushing the teeth of your ferrets can be done at least once a month.
 It can also get tartar and tooth decay and worst is it can lead to kidney disease.
 Use soft finger, gauze or toothbrush and toothpaste made especially for ferrets, cats or kittens.